-Verizon Max plans now being offered to unlimited data customers that want to jump to Verizon EdgeAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Max plans now being offered to unlimited data customers that want to jump to Verizon EdgeAlex Wagner - Editorial Director of News and Content

 Just as was rumored, Verizon is now offering special "Verizon Max" data plans to its unlimited data customers that are interested in the Verizon Edge frequent-upgrader program.
 As noted by Droid-Life, the plans include a tier with 6GB per month for $30, the same price as Verizon's grandfathered unlimited plan, for a $50 option that offers 8GB of usage and tethering.
 If a consumer does decide to sign up for a Verizon Max data plan, his or her voice and messaging plans won't be affected.